dapor2000/docker-kerio-connect/README.md

 docker pull dapor/docker-kerio-connect:latest
 ```

-If you want to run Kerio inside Synology-Docker use this:
+If you want to run Kerio inside Synology-Docker use this [Container qualified for Synology NAS ]:

 ```bash
 docker pull dapor/docker-kerio-connect:Synology